PhilMarc0/Datathon-2025/README.md

 # Datathon-2025
+##  Overview
-Participated in a case competition to construct a predictive model that will be useful in predicting future threats or terrorism.
+This repository contains the model that we have used as part of SMU BIA's Datathon 2025 case competition.
+During this case competition, we constructed a predictive model that will be useful in predicting future threats or terrorism by feeding in textual data into the models for training and subsequently run some testing.